Sugar Bowl moved to Dec. 31 to avoid conflict with NFL game

 The bowl schedule for the upcoming season was released Thursday.

 The games begin on Dec.
-16 with the Bahamas Bowl and The Cure Bowl in Orlando, Florida, and ends with College Football Playoff championship on Jan 9 at the NFL stadium in Englewood, California.
+16 with the Bahamas Bowl and the Cure Bowl in Orlando, Florida, and end with College Football Playoff championship on Jan 9 at the NFL stadium in Inglewood, California.

 The CFP semifinals will be held Dec.
 31, a Saturday, at the Peach and Fiesta bowls.